 Basic Course Experience Requirements.
 Upgrading pilots will have completed a Flight Review in accordance with 14 CFR 61.57, or other qualifying flight check/examination within the preceding 24 months prior to the beginning of transition training.
 For transition training in tail wheel equipped RV-type aircraft, the upgrading pilot will possess a tail wheel endorsement or have tail wheel experience logged prior to 15 April, 1991.
 Upgrading pilots will have logged a minimum of 3 hours of pilot-in-command time in an airplane in the 30 days prior to the beginning of training.
-Pilots upgrading to tail wheel equipped RV-types will have completed a minimum of 3 takeoffs and full stop landings in a tail wheel equipped aircraft within the 30 days preceding the beginning of transition training.
-Pilots upgrading to a nose wheel equipped RV-type aircraft will have completed a minimum of 3 takeoffs and landings in a nose wheel equipped aircraft within the 60 days preceding the beginning of transition training.
+Pilots upgrading to tail wheel equipped aircraft within the 30 days preceding the beginning of transition training.
+Pilots upgrading to a nose wheel equipped RV-type aircraft within the 60 days preceding the beginning of transition training.
 Appropriate log book/flight record entries documenting experience must be presented prior to the conduct of training.

 Advanced Course Experience Requirements.
 In addition to the requirements in the paragraph above (Basic Course Experience Requirements), pilots upgrading to tail wheel equipped RV-types will have completed a minimum of 10 takeoffs and full stop landings in a tail wheel equipped aircraft with 150 or more horsepower within the 30 days preceding the beginning of transition training.
-Pilots upgrading to a nose wheel equipped RV-type aircraft will have completed a minimum of 3 takeoffs and landings in a nose wheel equipped aircraft with 150 or more horse power within the 30 days preceding the beginning of transition training.
-Upgrading pilots will have completed an aircraft handling sortie within the preceding 30 days prior to the start of training in a single-engine, propeller driven aircraft with a MGTOW of less than 4000 lbs that includes: at least one short-field takeoff and landing to a full stop; at least one soft-field takeoff and landing to a full stop; power off stalls; power on stalls and slow flight.
+Pilots upgrading to a nose wheel equipped AV-type aircraft with 150 or more horsepower within the 30 days preceding the beginning of transition training.
+Pilots upgrading to a nose wheel equipped aircraft with 150 or more horse power within the 30 days preceding the beginning of transition training.
+Upgrading pilots will have completed an aircraft handling sortie within the preceding 30 days prior to the start of training in a single-engine, propeller driven aircraft with a MGTOW of less than 4000 lbs that includes: at least one short-field takeoff and landing to a full stop; at least one soft-field takeoff and landing to a full stop; at least one soft-field takeoff and landing to a full stop; at least one soft-field takeoff and landing to a full stop; at least one soft-field takeoff and landing to a full stop; power off stalls; power on stalls and slow flight.
 Upgrading pilots completing the advanced maneuvers portion of this syllabus will have prior aerobatic experience.
 Appropriate log book/flight record entries documenting experience must be presented prior to the conduct of training.